-Possible participants of the study can be identified by SILVANUS partner organization in relation to their main tasks and activities as well as according to their knowledge of existing citizen engagement programmes within their sphere of competence or neighbouring spheres.
+Possible participants of the study can be identified by SILVANUS partner organisation in relation to their main tasks and activities as well as according to their knowledge of existing citizen engagement programmes within their sphere of competence or neighbouring spheres.
 Leaders or representatives of local and citizen organisations, representatives of citizen groups and relevant stakeholders in a fire prone area are candidates for interviews.
 Typical organisations to find respondents for group or individual interviews could be found in Table 2.

-Voluntary firefighter associations Local authorities, police NGOs and associations of organisations (national parks Research institutions towns, environmental, cultural, agricultural Professional firefighter brigades Universities and schools Public administration Private companies Policy makers
+Organisations representing citizens Institutions organizing engagement activities Voluntary firefighter associations Local authorities, police NGOs and associations of organisations (national parks, Research institutions towns, environmental, cultural, agricultural Professional firefighter brigades Universities and schools Public administration Private companies Policymakers